ibm-watson-data-lab/cloudant-food-tracker/README.md

-# Start Developing iOS Apps (Swift) - With Cloud Data Sync
+# Start Developing iOS Apps (Swift) - With Cloud Data Sync; Part 1: The Datastore

 This walkthrough is a "sequel" to Apple's well-known iOS programming introduction, [Start Developing iOS Apps (Swift)][apple-doc].
 Apple's introduction walks us through the process of building the UI, data, and logic of an example food tracker app, culiminating with a section on data persistence: storing the app data as files in the iOS device.

-This document picks up where that document leaves off: syncing data between devices, through the cloud, with an offline-first design.
+This series picks up where that document leaves off: syncing data between devices, through the cloud, with an offline-first design.
 You will achieve this using open source tools and the IBM Cloudant service.

+This document is the first in the series, showing you how to use the Cloudant Sync datastore (CDTDatastore) for FoodTracker on the iOS device.
+Subsequent posts will cover syncing to the cloud and other advanced features such as accounts and data management.

 ## Table of Contents